At a glance: Learn about integrating Facebook Ads with AppsFlyer.

 How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

-If you already have AppsFlyer's SDK integrated in your app, and already have defined your app on Facebook, the answer is less than a minute!
+If you already have the AppsFlyer SDK integrated in your app, and already have defined your app on Facebook, the answer is less than a minute!

 You don't need to implement Facebook Login or integrate your app with Facebook's SDK for mobile attribution.
 Just follow the step-by-step setup instructions below.